tarunbatra/password-validator/README.md

 ## Advanced usage
 ### Details about failed validations
-Sometimes just knowing that the password validation failed or what failed is not enough and it is important too get more context.
-In those cases, `details` option can be used to get more details about what failed.
+Sometimes just knowing that the password validation failed or what failed is not enough and it is important to get more context.
+In those cases the `details` option can be used to get more details about what failed.

 ```js
 console.log(schema.validate('joke', { details: true }));